Mark Bryan

 Mark William Bryan (born May 6, 1967) is an American musician.
-He is a founding member, songwriter, and lead guitarist of the band Hootie & the Blowfish.
+He is the lead guitarist and a founding member and songwriter of the rock band Hootie & the Blowfish.
 In 1986, Bryan and his friend Darius Rucker formed a duo called the Wolf Brothers while attending the University of South Carolina.
 Eventually, friends Dean Felber and Jim Sonefeld joined the band, which led to the founding of Hootie & the Blowfish in 1989.
 Bryan has also released three solo albums: 30 on the Rail, End of the Front, and Songs of the Fortnight.

-Early life and career
+Early life

 Bryan was born in Silver Spring, Maryland.
+He attended Seneca Valley High School in Germantown, Maryland and received his bachelor's degree in broadcast journalism from the University of South Carolina in 1989.

+Career

-He attended Seneca Valley High School in Germantown, Maryland, and received his bachelor's degree in broadcast journalism from the University of South Carolina in 1989.
-While attending the university, he collaborated with Darius Rucker to create an acoustic duo band called The Wolf Brothers.
-From there they grew to form a new band named Hootie & the Blowfish with friends Dean Felber and Jim Sonefeld.
+While attending the university, Bryan collaborated with Darius Rucker to create an acoustic duo band called The Wolf Brothers.
+From there, they grew to form a new band named Hootie & the Blowfish with friends Dean Felber and Jim Sonefeld.